TAG

 Worship at St John's

 We understand that not everyone is able to access our services (as we gather on-site or on-line) and that you may feel isolated and alone.
-Our desire is to reach out to all in our community with the love of God allowing all who wish to gather for worship to do so in a good and safe way.
+Our desire is to reach out to all in our community with the love of God allowing those who wish to gather for worship to do so in a good and safe way.
 If you find yourselves in a place where you are struggling to access all that is on offer please do contact us to talk this through.
 We can’t promise to be able to solve every problem but we will do our best to overcome any difficulties you may be facing which are hindering you from worship.

 Worship & Prayer happening soon